engine-programming/engine-programming.github.io/content/_index.md

 * [*Optimizable Code*](https://deplinenoise.wordpress.com/2013/12/28/optimizable-code/) by Andreas Fredriksson.
 * [*Data-Oriented Design and C++*](https://www.youtube.com/watch?v=rX0ItVEVjHc) by Mike Acton.

+## Parallel Programming

+As CPUs reach increasingly higher core counts, a trend that shows no sign of stopping, parallel programming gains in importance.
+Engines rely heavily on parallelism.

+* [*Is Parallel Programming Hard, And, If So, What Can You Do About It?*](https://mirrors.edge.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook.html) by Paul E. McKenney.

 ## Advanced

 Knowing the basics well is enough as a beginning generalist engine programmer.
 Here are resources if you want to further specialize in optimization.